alt-romes/ghc-proposals/proposals/0000-splice-imports.rst

 Explicit Stage Imports Extension
 ================================

 When writing staged programs they must be level correct.
-We propose a new pair of extenensions which allow programmers to write level correct programs without resorting to cross-stage persistence.
+We propose a new pair of extensions which allow programmers to write level correct programs without resorting to cross-stage persistence.

 ``NoImplicitStagePersistence`` forbids top-level identifiers from occurring at